-UWA strike: Biden says striking car workers deserve 'fair share'
+UAW strike: Biden says striking car workers deserve 'fair share'

 The dispute threatens to trigger higher car prices and major disruption for the motor giants.

+The companies maintain that union demands are too onerous at a time when they are spending billions to shift production to electric vehicles.

+"We have to make sure the company's going to succeed for the next 115 years," said General Motors boss Mary Barra in an interview with the BBC's US news partner, CBS, adding that the firm was continuing to negotiate to try to resolve the differences.

-It is a test for Mr Biden, who has struggled, at a time of stubborn inflation, to convince voters of his leadership on economic questions.
+The fight is a test for Mr Biden, who has struggled at a time of stubborn inflation to convince voters of his leadership on economic questions.

 The Democratic president said he would send top advisers, including Labour Secretary Julie Su, to Detroit, Michigan, to help with the talks.